gptsheet Documentation

 Facebook Page Insights

-- Get your Page ID from the Facebook Page → About → Page transparency.
+- Get your Page ID from the Facebook Page → About → Page transparency → Page ID.
+(Or use Graph API Explorer:

 Instagram Insights